By Diane Hudson

-Here is a basic description of the structure differences (there are of course exceptions to every rule, but these describe the basics):
+Here is a basic description of the structure differences.
+Of course, exceptions to every rule do exists, but these describe the basics:

 Therefore, you can see that the opportunities are boundless in the corporate side.

-To locate military friendly employers, check out the Top 100 Defense Contractors (especially the ones with the largest dollar volume of prime contract awards), or look for lists of military friendly employers on GIJOBS.COM, VETJOBS.com, and other veteran friendly websites.
+To locate military friendly employers, check out the Top 100 Defense Contractors (especially the ones with the largest dollar volume of prime contract awards), or look for lists of military friendly employers.

 To further identify military-friendly employers, type in search words on job boards and search for the following:

-Having a background in a strong hierarchial, command and control organization can provide veterans with an intuitive understanding of how many large corporations and even many small ones function, but it is important to understand that the culture in many civilian organizations can be dramatically different.
-So, it's important to research potential employers and to carefully ask questions during the interview process to understand your fit with the corporate culture before pursuing or accepting the job.
+Understanding that the culture in many civilian organizations can be dramatically different from military organizations, even when hierarchial, is critical.
+So, research potential employers and carefully ask questions during the interview process to understand your fit with the corporate culture before pursuing or accepting the job.